Kureev/react-native-navbar/README.md

   - **style** - (Object, Array) - Style object or array of style objects
   - **handler** - (Function) - onPress function handler
   - **disabled** - (Boolean) - If true, disable interactions for this button.
+  - **accessible** - (Boolean) - Indicates that the view is an accessibility element
+  - **accessibilityLabel** - (String, React Element) - Overrides the text that's read by the screen reader for the button.
 - **title** - (Object, React Element) - Either plain object with configuration, or React Element which will be used as a custom title element.
 Configuration object has following keys:
   - **title** - (String) - Button's title
   - **style** - (Object, Array, Number) - Style object or array of style objects